patrckbrd/patrckbrd/README.md

 ## Phase 2
 Identify Target and Run Scans - https://bit.ly/scanspatdocot

+Phase 2 involves identifying the tools and techniques used for host discovery and enumeration.
+Most of the tools discussed in this paper are available in Kali.
 ## Phase 3
 Identify Vulnerabilities - https://bit.ly/vulpatdocot
 ## Phase 4